ualib-deploy/roots-ualib/README.md

 # roots-ualib
-The Word Press Roots.io child theme for the University of Alabama Libraries
+The Word Press Roots.io theme for the University of Alabama Libraries

 ## Dependencies
 - [NodeJS](http://nodejs.org/)